GegAll/exb-drift-simulation/README.md

    ```sh
    If necessary change the filepahts to match where you saved the simulator and the visualizer in your PC
    ```

+## Repository Structure

+- **potential_calculator.cpp**: The main C++ code for the Poisson solver and ExB drift simulation.
+- **ExB_visualizer.ipynb**: The Jupyter notebook for visualizing the potential, electric field, and ExB drift.
+- **requirements.txt**: List of required Python packages for the visualizer.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.